hyperledger/indy-node/docs/ci-cd.md

         - dev suffix in project names and indy-plenum dependency in master; no suffixes in stable
         - different versions of indy-plenum dependency
     - different versions in migrations scripts

-#### Static Code Validation

-- We use flake8 for static code validation.
-- It's run against every PR.
-PR fails if there are some static code validation errors.
-- Not all checks are enabled (have a look at `.flake8` file at the project root)
-- You can run static code validation locally:
-    - Install flake8: `pip install flake8`
-    - Run validation on the root folder of the project: `flake8 .`

 ## How to Create a Stable Release